codingwithmanny/ethersjs-wallet-connection/README.md

 Ever wanted to know how to connect/disconnect/auto-connect and perform RPC requests with just EthersJS?

+ℹ️ **NOTE:** This is a forked version of the [VanillaJS Wallet Connection Repo](https://github.com/codingwithmanny/vanillajs-wallet-connection)

+This project demonstrates all this and more and was built in tandem with the article [Use EthersJS To Connect To MetaMask & Read +Write From A Contract](https://codingwithmanny.medium.com/use-ethersjs-to-connect-to-metamask-read-write-from-a-contract-fe81efedb6f6).

 ![EthersJS Wallet Connection Screenshot](/README/screenshot.png)

 ## Demo